What is SEN support in education?

 The graduated approach

 If a child or young person has or may have SEN, the setting must follow the Graduated Approach.
-The Graduated Approach is what settings should put in place to support a child or young person who has SEN. The SEND Code of Practice 2015 gives guidance on this.
+The Graduated Approach is what settings should put in place to support a child or young person who has SEN. The SEND Code of Practice [PDF 3.2MB] gives guidance on this.

 The graduated approach has 4 stages: Assess, Plan, Do and Review.
 The assess, plan, do, review cycle is the way settings plan support for children/young people with SEN. Priority should be given to the child’s and family's views and considered during the cycle.